ourai/matcha/README.md

 # Couple

-When 'U' meet 'I', become a 'Couple'.
+When 'U' meet 'I', we become a 'Couple'.